sshoogr/groovy-sshd-mock/README.md

     // Create file expectations.
     dir('/tmp/puppet')

-As you can notice closure passed to command method takes 5 parameters that allow you influencing the behavior of the mocked remote command.
+As you can notice, the closure passed to the `command` method takes 5 parameters that allow influencing the behavior of the mocked remote command.

 The `inp`, `out`, `err` parameters are command's standard input, standard output and standard error streams.
 The `callback` parameter allows setting exit code for the mocked command to return.
 The `env` parameter gives you access to command's environment variables, which will most likely will be useless in a mocked environment.

-After that is done you can start the mock server on a specific port (e.g. 2323) and execute your SSH code against that:
+After that is done you can start the mock server on a specific port (e.g. `2323`) and execute your SSH code against that:

     // Start server.
     startSshd(2323)